Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior

-In this work, we study two different, but well-known, three-dimensional models of glassy systems: the Kob-Andersen binary mixture (3dKA) with $80:20$ ratio of two types of particles and another binary mixture (3dHP) with $50:50$ ratio of two types of particles with diameter ratio of $1.4$.
-Results of 3dKA model are presented in this article and some of the results of 3dHP model are shown in SM, Fig. S10.
-Activity in our systems are introduced by designating $10\%$ of the particles, chosen at random, as active.
-These active particles are then given constant forces of magnitude $f_0$ in random directions with the constraints that vector sum of these applied active forces adds up to zero; this ensures momentum conservation of the centre of mass in our simulations.
-The applied active forces are reshuffled every $\tau_p$ time.
-In this work, we keep density and $\tau_p=1.0$ constant and study the glassy properties as functions of temperature, $T$, and $f_0$.
-We also extend active MCT, presented in Ref. \cite{activemct}, to study DH following the IMCT formalism presented in \cite{IMCT}.
-More details of the models and the simulations can be found in the materials and methods section and in the SM.
-The details of the theoretical calculations will be presented elsewhere.
+To test the generality of our results, we have simulated two distinct, well-known, three-dimensional models of glassy systems: the Kob-Andersen binary mixture (3dKA) with $80:20$ particle ratio and another binary mixture (3dHP) with $50:50$ particle ratio.
+We present the results of the 3dKA model in the main text and some results of the 3dHP model in SM, Fig. S11.
+To include activity in our models, we randomly select $\rho_a=10\%$ of the particles and specify them as active.
+The active particles are then applied constant forces of magnitude $f_0$ in random directions keeping the vector sum to zero; this ensures momentum conservation of the centre of mass (CoM) in our simulations.
+We reshuffle the directions of active forces after every $\tau_p$ time.
+Our choices of $\rho_a$ and the model of activity are motivated by intracellular systems, such as the cytoplasm or cellular cortex \cite{jacques2015}, where only a fraction of particles are active.
+Unless otherwise stated, we use $\rho_a=0.1$, though we also show that our results are generic for other values of $\rho_a$. {We keep density and $\tau_p=1.0$ constant for most of our presented data and study the glassy properties as functions of temperature, $T$, and $f_0$.
+We show some results of effect of $\tau_p$ variation on DH, although variation of $\tau_p$ is kept small as larger values of $\tau_p$ can altogether alter the glassy dynamics as reported in \cite{mandal2020}.} We also extend active MCT, presented in Ref. \cite{activemct}, to investigate DH following the IMCT formalism presented in \cite{IMCT}.
+Further details of the models and the simulations are given in the materials and methods and the SM.
+We show the detailed theoretical calculations in the SM.